 Thread Pool Design

-In the previous chapters, we broke down the async infrastructure of std::async, std::future, std::promise, and std::packaged_task one by one, and at the end of the packaged_task chapter, we built a single-threaded SimpleTaskQueue as a teaser.
-That rudimentary queue worked, but it had only one worker thread—to be honest, submitting four tasks just meant they lined up and ran one by one with zero parallelism, which isn't fundamentally different from calling them directly on the main thread.
+In the previous few articles, we broke down the async infrastructure components—std::async, std::future, std::promise, and std::packaged_task—one by one.
+We also built a single-threaded SimpleTaskQueue at the end of the packaged_task article as a teaser.
+While that rudimentary queue worked, it had only one worker thread.
+To be honest, submitting four tasks just to have them run one by one in a queue offers no parallelism; it's not fundamentally different from calling them directly in the main thread.

-Now we are going to extend that single-worker queue into a real thread pool: a group of pre-created worker threads sharing a task queue, concurrently fetching and executing tasks.
-The thread pool is one of the most commonly used concurrency patterns in production—it avoids the system overhead of frequently creating and destroying threads, lets you control the concurrency level (number of threads), and when paired with packaged_task / future, cleanly propagates results and exceptions back to the submitter.
+Now, we will expand that single-worker queue into a proper thread pool: a group of pre-created worker threads sharing a task queue, concurrently fetching and executing tasks.
+The thread pool is one of the most commonly used concurrency patterns in production environments.
+It avoids the system overhead of frequently creating and destroying threads, allows us to control the concurrency level (the number of threads), and, when combined with packaged_task / future, cleanly propagates results and exceptions back to the submitter.

-In this chapter, we will build a fully functional thread pool from scratch, adding one capability at a time on top of the previous step.
-Specifically, we will go through these phases: first, build a minimal skeleton with just enqueue() to get multiple workers running; then add submit() returning future so callers can get results; next, handle exception propagation across threads; then design a graceful shutdown sequence—stopping accepting new tasks, draining the queue, and joining all workers; and finally, see how C++20's jthread + stop_token can simplify the shutdown logic.
+In this article, we will build a fully functional thread pool from scratch, adding capabilities step by step.
+Specifically, we will go through several stages: first, we will build a minimal skeleton with just enqueue() to get multiple workers running; then we will add submit() to return a future, allowing the caller to get the result; next, we will handle exception propagation across threads; then we will design a graceful shutdown sequence—stopping accepting new tasks, draining the queue, and joining all workers; finally, we will look at how C++20's jthread + stop_token can simplify the shutdown logic.

 Step 1: A Minimal Viable Thread Pool

-Let's not rush into fancy features like submit returning a future or exception propagation—let's build the most core skeleton first.
-The structure of a working thread pool is actually quite classic: N worker threads share a task queue, the queue is protected by a std::mutex, and a std::condition_variable notifies workers when new tasks arrive.
+Let's not rush into fancy features like submit returning a future or exception propagation just yet—let's build the core skeleton first.
+A functional thread pool actually has a very classic structure: N worker threads share a task queue, the queue is protected by std::mutex, and std::condition_variable is used to notify workers that new tasks have arrived.
 It's that simple.

 #include <vector>